venkys-io/Code-Blogs/Trees/Medium/HeightofBST/README.md

 **3.File Systems:** The height of directory structures in file systems can impact the speed of file and directory lookup operations.
 In real-time file management, minimizing the height of the directory tree is essential for quick access.

 **4.Network Routing:** The height of routing tables in network routers can impact the speed of packet forwarding in real-time networks.
 Balanced routing tables ensure efficient and low-latency data transmission.

+## Test Cases

+- Input:
+  7
+  50
+  30
+  70
+  20
+  40
+  60
+  80

+  Output:
+  3

+  Explanation:
+  The provided input constructs a Binary Search Tree (BST) with the following structure:
+         50
+        /  \
+       30   70
+      / \   / \
+     20 40 60 80
+  The height of this BST is calculated as follows:
+  The height of the left subtree rooted at 30 is 2 (depth of 20 or 40).
+  The height of the right subtree rooted at 70 is 2 (depth of 60 or 80).
+  Since the height of the BST is defined as the maximum height of its left and right subtrees, the height of this BST is max(2, 2) + 1 = 3.
+  Therefore, the output is 3, indicating the height of the constructed BST.

+- Input:
+  5
+  40
+  30
+  50
+  20
+  60
+  Output:
+  2

+  Explanation:
+  The provided input constructs a Binary Search Tree (BST) with the following structure:
+         40
+        /  \
+       30   50
+      /       \
+     20       60
+  The height of this BST is calculated as follows:
+  The height of the left subtree rooted at 30 is 1 (depth of 20).
+  The height of the right subtree rooted at 50 is 1 (depth of 60).
+  Since the height of the BST is defined as the maximum height of its left and right subtrees, the height of this BST is max(1, 1) + 1 = 2.
+  Therefore, the output is 2, indicating the height of the constructed BST.